 This cat breed is the first and oldest hairless feline.
 Its development was done in the 1960s to 1970s.
-Some of Sphynx cats are not completely hairless.
+Some Sphynx cats are not completely hairless.
 They have soft short fur that feels like velvet to your touch.
 Their skin comes in varying skin colors and cat patterns.

-In addition, they have large ears, big lemon-shape eyes, thicker paw pads, and prominent cheekbones.
+In addition, they have large ears, big lemon-shaped eyes, thicker paw pads, and prominent cheekbones.
 Sphynx cats are friendly, enthusiastic, and athletic.
 The sweet cats will make a charming and warm companion to their owner.
 It is well known that they like being around people and even certain dogs.

 This Russian hairless is not related to the Sphynx cat.
-The development of this cat breed started in 1980s.
+The development of this cat breed started in the 1980s.
 The first Donskoy cat was born from a bald mother.
 She lost her entire fur when she is still young.
 And later on, after she mated with a local cat, she produced hairless kittens or Donskoy cats.

 Donskoy cats have almond shape eyes, webbed toes, and large ears.
 Moreover, you will likely find more wrinkles on the skin of the cat.
-In addition, she is sweet-tempered and like being around people.
+In addition, she is sweet-tempered and likes being around people.

 This is another Russian cat breed.
 However, some Peterbald cats are not completely bald.
 A Russian cat lover developed this cat breed in the 1990s.
 The first Peterbald kittens were born from a Donskoy father and Oriental Shorthair mother.
 The appearance of this cat is almost similar to the appearance of Oriental Shorthairs, minus the hair.